This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- First Rise: Remove the bowl from the mixer, cover it with plastic wrap, and let the dough rise for about 1 hour, or until it has doubled in size.
+- First Rise: Cover the bowl with plastic wrap and let the dough rise in a warm spot for about 1 hour, or until it doubles in size.

-- Deflate and Rest: Turn the dough onto a floured surface and knead 4-5 times to release excess gas and redistribute the yeast.
+- Deflate and Rest: Turn the dough onto a floured surface and knead gently 4-5 times to release air and redistribute the yeast.
 Cover with a dish towel and let it rest for 10-15 minutes.

-- Shape the Dough: Shape the dough into a round boule, an oval, or a rectangle about 6×3 inches if making a baguette.
-For a baguette shape, seal the ends by pressing down with the heel of your hand.
-Place the shaped dough on a baking sheet, cover with a dish towel, and let rise for another hour.
+- Shape the Dough: Form the dough into a round boule, an oval, or a 6×3-inch rectangle for a baguette.
+For a baguette, seal the ends by pressing them down with the heel of your hand.
+Place the shaped dough on a baking sheet, cover with a dish towel, and let it rise for 1 hour.

-- Preheat and Prep: Preheat the oven to 400°F (200°C).
-Just before baking, use a sharp knife to make one large slash across the top of the loaf.
+- Preheat and Prepare: Preheat the oven to 400°F (200°C).
+Before baking, make a slash across the top of the loaf with a sharp knife.
 Brush with 1 tablespoon of olive oil and sprinkle ½ teaspoon of kosher salt on top.

-- Bake: When the oven is ready, bake the bread for 18-20 minutes, until golden brown.
+- Bake: Bake for 18-20 minutes, or until the bread is golden brown.

 - Serve: Slice and enjoy your freshly baked bread!